Cognizant-RDMAI/Open-Anomaly-Detection-Model/README.md

 ## 4. Purpose and functionality
 Online models process sensor data in real time, enabling immediate detection of anomalies like chemical spills or microbial contamination—offline models analyze data too late to prevent harm.

-- **Real-time decisions making** — water utilities must respond instantly to diverse unlikely events (e.g pollution) to avoid service disruptions and health risks.
+- **Decisions making** — water utilities must respond instantly to diverse unlikely events (e.g pollution) to avoid service disruptions and health risks.
-- **Offline models miss dynamic patterns** — water conditions change rapidly, requiring continuous monitoring and adaptive analytics.
+- **Dynamic system behaviour** — water quality exhibits strong temporal and seasonal variability.
 - **Regulatory and customer expectations demand immediacy** — delays in detection or response can lead to non-compliance, fines, and loss of public trust.

-The model was designed to work as part of a fully automated End-to-End (E2E) sensor datastream pipeline.
+The model was designed to work as part of a fully automated End-to-End (E2E) sensor data pipeline.
 It performs the following core functions:
 - **Anomaly Detection**
-   - Single Parameter
    - Multi parameter

--  **Integration**: The model can be integrated with E2E pipeline over any cloud platform.
-Model process data incrementally, and can be scaled for any number of multi-variate data streams.
-However, the user needs to adjust the visualisation and normalization accordingly.
 -  **Scalability**: Process the data array at a time $t$.
 Can be expended to include further parameters, however, this may increase computational complexity and lower the speed.
 The may create synchronisation challenges.